sarahelizgray/get_down_with_git/README.md

 * Hallmarks of a good PR conversation:
   * PRs are opened with meaningful titles and descriptions where needed.
   * Reviewers are specific when requesting changes.
-  * Addresses both the trivial (style, naming) and non-trivial (logic and architecture)
+  * Addresses both the trivial (style, naming) and non-trivial (logic and architecture).
   * Nice!
 Remember, this person is trying to make your code better.
-  * Every concern is addressed and addressed means at least discussed.
+  * Every concern is at least discussed.
   * Resolved quickly.
 Try to not pick up new work until your PR is merged.

 ## Merging and Resolving Merge Conflicts